JamesonG-UAlberta/EXSM3931-Sample/docs/README.md

-# Sample README for EXSM3931
+# Sample README for EXSM3931 DEV!
 - Here
 - Are
 - Some